 As always, travel insurance for the trip will be provided by World Nomads.

 Interview an adventurer or inspiring traveler and bring their compelling travel story to life.

 Please make sure your video is publicly accessible.

 Fill in your personal details so we know how to contact you should you make the shortlist.

-You'll need to convince our judging panel through your application that you have the spirit of adventure and a passion for travel filmmaking.
+Through your application, you'll need to convince our judging panel that you have the spirit of adventure and a passion for travel filmmaking.
 A good travel documentary should:

 NOTE: Films compiled solely of still shots will not be considered, you need to demonstrate your skill with the moving image.
 Strictly one application per person.

 Have you been regularly commissioned to make films (in any genre) or derive more than 25% of your income from any aspect of filmmaking?
 If so, you would be considered a professional and therefore not eligible to apply.

 If you're still learning the craft of filmmaking and if creating films is responsible for less than 25% of your income, then you’re eligible to apply.
 This may mean you have had a few films commissioned in the past, or keep a regular video channel of your own – but it isn’t your full-time gig.